adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-1-FEATURES-README.md

 ## diomanod operator enhancment
 * into in jdk 1.7
 * generic into in 1.5 to resolve type casting and provide type safty
+* diomand operator is for skipping type param while construcotr call but at the time of diclaration its mandatory
+	* List<String> list = new ArrayList<>();
+	* to provide the improved readablity of the code
 * enhancemnt in jdk 1.9 (java enchancement proposal 213)

 ---